-We has been instrumental in creating many self-insurance type programs, including those for hospital and other self-insurance trusts, loss pools, and captive insurance companies.
-We can help private businesses, associations and municipalities establish cost effective self-insurance programs through analysis of their own experience and claim and exposure profiles.
+We have been instrumental in creating many self-insurance type programs, including those for hospitals and other self-insurance trusts, loss pools, and captive insurance companies.
+We can help private businesses, associations and municipalities establish cost-effective self-insurance programs through analysis of their own experience and claim and exposure profiles.

 Dynamic Financial Modeling

-We can development of reinsurance and excess programs may be specifically geared to the individual client’s own underwriting philosophy and risk tolerance levels.
+We can develop reinsurance and excess programs specifically geared to the individual client’s own underwriting philosophy and risk tolerance levels.
 Detailed limit, deductible, and retention analyses are available to evaluate insurance risks.

 Ratemaking for All Lines

 This includes the formal design of programs, rate-making schedules and underwriting guidelines; and rating plans including rate filings, formal reserve reports, and related analyses.
 We examine the loss experience of a client and use it to the extent of its actuarial credibility in determining claim frequency and severity trends.
 We calculate rates after we measure the cost of a client’s product.

 Our ratemaking services are available for all lines of insurance, specifically; professional, general and automobile liability; workers compensation; commercial multi-peril; and homeowners and other property lines.
 We have extensive knowledge of medical malpractice and workers compensation.